opengeospatial/ogcapi-features/core/examples/xml/README.md

 ## Responses to path `/collections/{collectionId}/items`

 * A [features resource](FeatureCollection.xml).
-This response contains 2 features of the airport facilities collection and has a link to the next features.
+This response contains 2 features of the airport facilities collection.
+Note that due to constraints set by the GML Simple Features standard, all links and the additional information (`timeStamp`, `numberReturned`, and `numberMatched`) have to be returned in HTTP headers.